How to Patch a Pool with Water in it

 On Mar 7, 2018

-It may be easier to discover a leak in an above ground swimming pool; it still takes a little detective work to determine where the leak is as well as the best steps for a repair.
-A bucket test will confirm if a pool leak is present but finding the location will still involve examination of the pool and surrounding grounds.
+It may be easier to discover a leak in an above-ground swimming pool, but it still takes a little detective work to determine where the leak is and the best repair steps.
+A bucket test will confirm if a pool leak is present, but finding the location will still involve an examination of the pool and surrounding grounds.

 Pool Liner

 Vinyl liners have a lifespan of 6 to 12 years.
-You can extend its life by keeping your pool covered when not in use.
+You can extend its life by covering your pool when not in use.
 Liner tears often develop from sharp objects cutting into the pool edges or floor.
-A stray rock, tree branch, broken toy or glass shard are all small enough to create more than one tear if left in the pool for an extended period of time.
+A stray rock, tree branch, broken toy, or glass shard are all small enough to create more than one tear if left in the pool for an extended period.

-Vinyl liners usually don’t require total replacement for small tears.
+Vinyl liners usually don't require total replacement for small tears.
 Patch kits come in various sizes and are reasonably priced.
-The material is pliable enough to cut and cover the exact size and shape of your pool liner tear.
+The material is pliable enough to cut and cover your pool liner tear's exact size and shape.
 Patches will last for a while if applied properly.
+If you believe a liner replacement is necessary, don't wait.

 Skimmer